viciros/handbrake-web/README.md

 ### Presets

 HandBrake Web currently uses presets configured in the desktop application of HandBrake and exported to .json files to configure encoding jobs.
 Exported presets can then be uploaded via the web interface in the 'Presets' section.
-Please see the [Presets](https://github.com/TheNickOfTime/handbrake-web/wiki/Presets) wiki page for additional information.
+Please see the [Presets](https://github.com/viciros/handbrake-web/wiki/Presets) wiki page for additional information.

 ### Hardware Accelerated Encoding

-Additional configuration is required to enable hardware accelerated encoding for GPUs - please see the [Hardware Acceleration](https://github.com/TheNickOfTime/handbrake-web/wiki/Hardware-Acceleration) wiki page for additional information.
+Additional configuration is required to enable hardware accelerated encoding for GPUs - please see the [Hardware Acceleration](https://github.com/viciros/handbrake-web/wiki/Hardware-Acceleration) wiki page for additional information.
 Currently Intel QSV and NVIDIA NVENC hardware encoding are supported.
 Support for AMD VCN is planned, but not yet implimented.

 ## Features

-_These lists are not comprehensive, please see the [development project](https://github.com/users/TheNickOfTime/projects/3) for more information..._
+_These lists are not comprehensive, please see the [project repository](https://github.com/viciros/handbrake-web) for more information..._

 ### Current Features